holmescn/dailytick/server/README.md

-# dailytick-server
+# dailytick-v-2-server

-> DailyTick server-side.
+> Server-side of DailyTick v2.

 ## About